JuliaLang/www.julialang.org/jsoc/index.md

 Check out the [application guidelines](/jsoc/guidelines/) once you have a project in mind.

-You can see previous Summer of Code projects at the [Archive page](/jsoc/archive/).
+You can see previous Summer of Code projects at the [Archive page](/jsoc/archive/) and details around the mentoring process on the [Mentors page](/jsoc/mentors/).

 ## Google Season of Docs (GSoD)